risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

 Q2: How can we ensure the consistency between spec and status subresource?
 They are intended to be updated individually.

 Whether separating the status subresource or not doesn't affect the optimistic concurrency policy used to resolve conflicts when updating.
 In one word, the update on metadata and spec and on status share the same lock.
 We can assume that either update is an atomic update on the whole object.
 So the webhook always observes a consistent object.

+Q3: Why is there a lock on the RisingWave?
+What's the purpose?

+It is meant to disable the two-way synchronization between the `RisingWaveComponentScaleView` and `RisingWave` objects.
+Considering that we don't have such lock mechanism, the end users can update the replicas on `RisingWave` while the replicas of that group is monitored by the `RisingWaveComponentScaleView`.
+Then there will be two ways of sync:

+- `RisingWaveComponentScaleView` -> `RisingWave`
+- `RisingWave` -> `RisingWaveComponentScaleView`

+Currently, I have no idea how to tell which way we should choose to sync.
+Even though we have figured out how, the result will be rather confusing when there are two simultaneous updating.
+Therefore, using a lock on field to let the users know where to update it is more reasonable.

 > What other designs have been considered and what is the rationale for not choosing them?